tepiai/tk17/-tk17- guide.md

 > └─Models (I know, the ModelXXXX naming scheme is wierd.
 Identify the models by looking at their icons)
 > **Screenshots** (This is where screenshots taken with the ingame button end up.
 Hook or reshade screenshots will be inside the binaries folder)

-- WHERE DO I PUT .TXX FILES (That includes global bodymods, rooms, repacked .txx, and addons in general)?
+- WHERE DO I PUT .TXX MOD FILES (That includes global bodymods, rooms, repacked .txx, and addons in general)?

 (Tk17 Install)/Archives/2.114.001